 - MBA 502, MBA503 and MBA505 may be waived if that was your major as an undergraduate, and have graduated within 5 years from when you matriculate.

 - Waiver exams for MBA 500, MBA 504, and MBA 505 are available for students who do not meet the above requirements.

-Evening M.B.A. classes meet one night per week at URI’s Feinstein Providence Campus, Mon.-Thurs., 6-8:45 p.m., 6:30–9:15 p.m., or 7-9:45 p.m.
-Evening courses are periodically available in Kingston, as are some intensive weekend electives, Saturday courses, and distance learning courses.
+Evening M.B.A. classes meet one night per week at URI’s Providence Campus or online, Mon.-Thurs., 6-8:45 p.m., 6:30–9:15 p.m., or 7-9:45 p.m.
+Evening courses are periodically available in Kingston, as are some intensive weekend electives, Saturday courses.
 Classes are offered fall semester (Sept.-Dec.), spring semester (Jan.-May), and in two summer sessions (May-June and June-July) in which classes meet twice a week for five weeks from 6-9:45 p.m.